 Configuring the .well-known file¶

-General configuration instructions for Google client-side encryption is available at this url in paragraph (Option 1) To connect to your IdP using a .well-known
+General configuration instructions for Google client-side encryption is available at this url in paragraph (Option 1) To connect to your IdP using a .well-known file

 Using Google as an Identity Provider¶